 Returning to one of my passions:

 Post the surgery, to remove the tumor in my groin, there was a month long period of inactivity and recovery.
-Some of that time I adjusted to my new paradigm, but more work was in order.
-So after a month I jumped straight into my favourite winter activity cross country skiing.
-An excellent way also to strengthen physical fitness.
+Some of that time I knew I was adjusting to a new paradigm.
+Trouble was I had very few ideas what it was.
+More work was in order!
+After a month though I jumped straight into my favourite winter activity.
+Cross country skiing is an excellent way to strengthen physical fitness.
 Which of course makes it harder to hold negative thoughts.
+They’re simply omitted as chemicals consistent with joy and well-being flood our system.

 Time Line of This Chapter: